• App

 Louvre Museum

 With 400 rooms and over 35,000 artworks on display, the Louvre is the biggest museum in the world.
-It’s impossible to cover the whole museum in a few hours, in fact, some suggest that it takes a few days to see everything.
-Most of us don’t have the luxury of time, and the museum itself recommends visitors to spend the couple of hours they have at the Denon wing — where the famous Mona Lisa is.
+It’s impossible to cover the whole museum in a few hours; most of us don’t have the luxury of time.
+The museum itself recommends visitors spend the couple of hours they have at the Denon wing where the famous Mona Lisa is.

 Seine River